Being A Student In Sudan: 2016 vs 2017

-Children throughout Sudan are experiencing a number of significant challenges when it comes to securing a formal education.
+Children throughout Sudan are experiencing significant challenges when it comes to securing a formal education.
 Over 40% of children between the ages of five and 13 are out of school, more than 1.5 million of whom are young ladies.
-Of those in school, the greater part a million are at danger of dropping out.
-Migrant and uprooted children and those in war-torn regions are more likely to avoid education and females in particular are not completing their education.
+Of those in school, the greater part of a million are in danger of dropping out.
+Migrant and uprooted children and those in war-torn regions are more likely to avoid education and females, in particular, are not completing their education.

 World Bank support